 The materials in the Department of Special Collections may not be borrowed through Interlibrary Loan or to circulate.
 Researchers or individuals who would like to use the collections are encouraged to do the following:

-The Archival Collections
+The Special Collections

 Hours of Service

 The archival collections are opened by appointment, Monday-Friday 8am-5pm.
 The Heartman Collection is open Monday-Friday, 8:00am-5pm, and is closed on Saturdays and Sundays.
 Visitors are required to have a valid school ID or driver's license to gain access to the materials.
-Photocopies are self-service, and cost $.05 per page.
-A copy card can be purchased ($1) in the library for the photocopier.

 The mission of the Special Collections unit is to acquire, preserve and make available materials of individuals and of non-profit and community-based organizations that document the contributions made by African Americans to Houston history.
 Collections focus on alumni, faculty, administrators or staff from Texas Southern University or individuals or organization from surrounding communities.